Comic-Con Dienstleistungen für Gehörlose und Behinderte

 ADA Hotel Shuttle

-For mobility-impaired attendees who reserved their hotel room through the onPeak/Comic-Con website reservation system and require special transportation, the ADA Hotel Shuttle operates between all official Comic-Con hotels and the convention center, by advanced reservation only, on a first-come, first-served basis, subject to the capacity of the vehicles.
-Shuttles are designed to accommodate a wheelchair.
-Passengers are allowed only one companion.
+For mobility-impaired attendees who reserved their hotel room through the onPeak/Comic-Con website reservation system and require special transportation, the ADA Hotel Shuttle operates between all official Comic-Con hotels and the convention center, by advance reservation only, on a first-come, first-served basis, subject to the capacity of the vehicles.

 For information not listed in the FAQ, please contact cci-info@comic-con.org or ask on-site